rust-lang/book/src/ch15-00-smart-pointers.md

 Now, as you can see, creating reference cycles is difficult and inconvenient in Rust.
 To be honest, your authors had to look up previous discussions of an example to get this right.
 But it's not impossible: preventing memory leaks in the form of reference cycles is not one of the guarantees Rust makes.
-In other words, memory leaks are memory safe.
 If you have an `Rc<T>` that contains an `Rc<T>`, be aware that you'll have to ensure that you don't create cycles on your.
 One way of doing that is using `Weak<T>`.